dysosmus/miniflux/README.markdown

 Note: cronjob.php can also be called from the web; in this case specify the options as GET variables.
 Example: <http://yourpersonalserver/miniflux/cronjob.php?call-interval=4&update-interval=60>

-### How Miniflux update my feeds from the user interface?
+### How does Miniflux update my feeds from the user interface?

-Miniflux use an Ajax request to refresh each subscription.
+Miniflux uses an Ajax request to refresh each subscription.
 By default, there is only 5 feeds updated in parallel.

-### I have 600 subscriptions, how Miniflux handle that?
+### I have 600 subscriptions, can Miniflux handle that?

 Your life is cluttered.

-### Why there is no categories?
-Why the feature X is missing?
+### Why are there is no categories?
+Why is feature X missing?

 Miniflux is a minimalist software.
 Less is more.